Which Vitamin Deficiency Causes Hair Loss: Things To Know In 2023

 Other Tips To Prevent Hair Loss And Promote Growth

-• Take a daily multivitamin supplement to ensure adequate intake of all essential vitamins and minerals.
+• Take a daily multivitamin supplement to ensure an adequate intake of all essential vitamins and minerals.
 Note that multivitamins do not contain essential fatty acids.
 These must be obtained from the diet or a separate supplement.

 • Use topical scalp treatments to encourage hair growth externally.